Cessna 162 Skycatcher: Production

 In January 2010, the company announced that customer deliveries of production 162s would be delayed by six to ten months.
 The company indicated that most of the delay was due to modifications required to aircraft produced by Shenyang Aircraft as a result of further spin testing and the earlier crashes of the prototypes.
 The first production aircraft were delivered from China, assembled by Cessna contractor Yingling Aviation and then modified by adding the ventral fin and decreasing the elevator and aileron travel.
 In February 2012, the assembly of the plane was moved to Cessna's Independence, Kansas, factory, ending Yingling's participation.
 Cessna had planned to incorporate the airframe changes into the Chinese production line.
 Production had ceased by February 2014.

 Wing modifications of aircraft in service

 In November 2012, Cessna issued a Mandatory Service Bulletin (MSB) as a result of cracks found on its cyclic test aircraft.
 The MSB requires addition of new wing ribs and modifications to the wing attachment structure for the first 228 Cessna 162s built.
 The modification was extensive, required 32 man-hours to complete and was required to be done within the next 100 flight hours or at the next annual inspection, whichever came first.
 Cessna paid to modify all aircraft involved.

 Operational history

 As of August 2022, there were 175 Skycatchers remaining on the US Federal Aviation Administration registry.
+As of October 2024, the largest operator of the Cessna 162 is Rainier Flight Service in Renton, Washington, operating 22 Skycatchers.